zeiss-microscopy/OAD/Machine_Learning/models/README.md

 ---

-## Models - Pre-Trained ANN for Segmentation
+## Models - Pre-Trained CNN for Segmentation

 ZEN allows to import pre-trained neural networks.
 Currently ZEISS provided the following examples for such networks: